-OIE (2000) classifies an ND virus as virulent if it has at least three basic amino acids in the position of residues 113 to 116 and phenylalanine (F) at 117.
+The virulence of ND viruses is related to the amino acid sequence of the cleavage site of the F gene, which determines the cleavability of the FO protein.
+The OIE (2011b) classifies an ND virus as virulent if it has at least three basic amino acids (arginine, R or lysine, K) in the position of residues 113 to 116 and phenylalanine (F) at 117.
+Thus, most virulent viruses have the following sequence (↓ indicates the position of the cleavage site):